geoyogesh/geoetl/docs/geoetl-doc-site/docs/tutorial-basics/installation.md

 # List all supported format drivers
 geoetl-cli drivers

-# You should see a table with 68+ drivers
+# You should see a table with available drivers
+# See: https://docs link to supported-drivers reference
 ```

 Expected output:
 ```
-Available Drivers (68 total):
+Available Drivers (3 total):

 ┌─────────────────────┬──────────────────────────────┬────────────┬────────────┬────────────┐
 │ Short Name          │ Long Name                    │ Info       │ Read       │ Write      │